 Now it’s up to you, make the most of your extra time in Morocco!

-Option #1 – Add 3 Days in the South of Morocco
+Option 1 – Three more days in South Morocco

 Agadir and Legzira